HongzhenGit/Information-Extraction-Methods-for-Terahertz-Spectra/README.md

 Some references for Debye/Lorentz model:<br>
 ***[2] I. Kehuda, S. Khatun, K.J.
 Reza, M.M.
 Rahman, M.M.
 Fakir, Improved debye model for experimental approximation of human breast tissue properties at 6GHz ultra-wideband centre frequency, Int.
 J. Eng.
 Technol.
 5 (2014) 4708–4717.***<br>
 ***[3] V.P.
 Drachev, U.K. Chettiar, A.V.
 Kildishev, The ag dielectric function in plasmonic metamaterials, Opt.
 Express 16 (2008) 1186–1195.***

 ### Parameter Estimation for the frequency domain model<br>
 Another heuristic algorithm named Differential Evolution(DE) is involved to estimate the parameters of our frequency model.
 Once the parameters are calibrated, the thickness and refractive index could be extracted simultaneously.
 We compared the performance of GA and DE, and it was observed that in most cases DE is the better one.<br>
 Like GA, here are some adaptive strategies designed for DE to gurantee its population diversity during late iterations:<br>
 1) DE/Rand/1.
 Random Selection

 $$H_{i}^{k}=V_{p1}^{k}+F(V_{p2}^{k}-V_{p3}^{k})$$

 2) DE/Best/1.
 Best Member and Random Selection

 $$H_{i}^{k}=V_{best}^{k}+F(V_{p1}^{k}-V_{p2}^{k})$$

 3) DE/Current to Best/1.
 Current Member, Best Member and Random Selection

 $$H_{i}^{k}=V_{i}^{k}+F(V_{best}^{k}-V_{i}^{k})+F(V_{p1}^{k}-V_{p2}^{k})$$

 Some references for Differential Algorithm:<br>
 ***[4] A.K.
 Qin, V.L.
 Huang, P.N.
 Suganthan, Differential evolution algorithm with strategy adaptation for global numerical optimization, IEEE Trans.
 Evol.
 Comput.
-13 (2009) 398–417.***
+13 (2009) 398–417.***<br>
-For more details and discussions regarding the research above, please check my paper:
+For more details and discussions regarding the research above, please check my paper:<br>
 ***[5] H. Zhang, L. Shi, M. He, Extension of terahertz time-domain spectroscopy: A micron-level thickness gauging technology, Opt.
 Commun.
 506 (2022) 127597.***

 Here are some fiiting results for the Frequency Domain Model: